iPsychonaut/FASTB/README.md

 AREAS OF EXPANSION (WIP):
-    .md5 checksums

-FILE DESCRIPTIONS (WIP):
 .fasta a 2 line file 1)Header, 2) Sequence
 .fastq (Illumina), .fasta with ascii codes phred32/phred64 base calling meta-quality-data with spacer lines, a 4 line file 1) Header, 2) Quality, 3) Bases, 4) Spacer Line
 .fast5 (Nanopore), .fastq with pore data There are 3 main branches of data stored in the fast